-The attack in the In Amenas gas plant, plus regional security threats - including spillover effects linked to the insurgent forces in Mali and the fallout from the Libyan conflict - plus the wave of democratization and post-Arab spring Islamist electoral victories, have put Algeria in the spotlight.
+The attack in the In Amenas gas plant in January 2013, plus regional security threats - including spillover effects linked to the insurgent forces in Mali and the fallout from the Libyan conflict - and the wave of democratization and post-Arab spring Islamist electoral victories, have put Algeria in the spotlight.
 Resources below consider how Algeria and the international community should respond, as well as the internal dynamics of the country.

 Expert Comment, January 2013